The Sedbergh Café is Closed Permanently

 5.0 star rating

 My brother took us here to lessen the blow of horrible news from our cousin in New York.
 A scoundrel named George Binakis had defrauded her of over $65,000.
 We had heard of this man because my cousin spoke of him as a trusted contractor hired to renovate her condo and she was eager to get the project underway.
 "I think he must have died or is gravely ill," she told me when he disappeared.
-But when she called his brother, Patrick Binakis, to inquire as to his well being, he hung up on her when she mentioned the money.
 A terrible kettle of fish this is, so my kind brother brought us here to soothe our anguish a bit.
 Such a kind lad he is.

 This is a great tradition tea room with lots of seating, lace tablecloths under the glass tops and a cosy cream carpet.